 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 Ephrin-A5 also known as EFNA5, is a member of the Ephrin family.
 The Eph family receptor interacting proteins (ephrins) are a family of proteins that serve as the ligands of the Eph receptor, which compose the largest known subfamily of receptor protein-tyrosine kinases (RTKs).
 Ephrin subclasses are further distinguished by their mode of attachment to the plasma membrane: ephrin-A ligands bind EphA receptors and are anchored to the plasma membrane via a glycosylphosphatidylinositol (GPI) linkage, whereas ephrin-B ligands bind EphB receptors and are anchored via a transmembrane domain.
 Ephrin-A5/EFNA5 may function actively to stimulate axon fasciculation.
 The interaction of EFNA5 with EPHA5 also mediates communication between pancreatic islet cells to regulate glucose-stimulated insulin secretion.
 Ephrin-A5/EFNA5 also serves as a cognate/functional ligand for EPHA7, their interaction regulates brain development modulating cell-cell adhesion and repulsion.